yanze039/vortex/README.md

 ```
 Note this will take a few minutes to compile the necessary

-## 2. Running in a Docker environment

-Docker is one of the easiest ways to get started with Vortex (and Evo 2).
-The
-Docker environment does not depend on the currently installed CUDA version and
-ensures that major dependencies (such as PyTorch and Transformer Engine) are
-pinned to specific versions, which is beneficial for reproducibility.

-To run Evo 2 40B generation sample, simply run `./run`.

-To run Evo 2 7B generation sample: `sz=7 ./run`.

-To run tests: `./run ./run_tests`.

-To interactively execute commands in docker environment: `./run bash`.

-For non-Docker setup, please follow instructions below.

 ## 2. Quick install for vortex ops

 ```bash